 The other way is to buy an MFi-certified accessory.
 Which again is an avoidable option if only there was some way you can use your existing charging cable.
 And that’s precisely what we tried to look at.

-- Plug the cable to the wall-charger.
-Don't plug it to the iPhone yet.
+Step #1.
+Plug the cable into the wall-charger.
+Don’t plug it to the iPhone yet.

 We tried other workarounds and one of them worked intermittently: